sgtcortez/Termsequel/README.md

     - ### Mac

-        I do not have an MacOS.
+        I do not have a MacOS.
 So, I do not know how I will make it portable.

 # Users
 Some advices to run **Termsequel**.